THAT TRANSLATES INTO

 Graduates of this program are highly regarded and find work with engineering firms, government agencies, construction firms, and testing laboratories.
 Graduates also have the potential to obtain professional licensure as site designers, land surveyors, or engineers and may also obtain professional certification in erosion and sediment control.

 Students who complete the Civil & Environmental Engineering Technology program are eligible to pursue a bachelor’s degree in Vermont Tech’s Architectural Engineering Technology or Construction Management programs.
 Program graduates can transfer to other engineering schools to continue working toward a bachelor’s degree in engineering or engineering technology.

-The educational objectives of the Associate of Engineering in Civil & Environmental Engineering Technology program are for graduates to:
+The educational objectives for graduates of the Associate of Engineering in Civil & Environmental Engineering Technology program include:

 Students with an Associate of Engineering in Civil & Environmental Engineering Technology will be able to:

 The program is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.

 Vermont Tech data: 6 Month Outcome Survey, Class of 2017 National Data: National Association of Colleges and Employers (NACE) First Destinations for the College Class of 2016 (October 2017)

 2016 Median Pay (Environmental Engineers) vs. National Median for All occupations (2016), Source: BLS